Rye123/otp_gen/README.md

 This will prompt you for the PIN, and will output all OTPs for the previous, current and next time interval associated with the PIN.

 **Example**:
+(Note: The actual PIN will not be visible)
 ![otp_gen Example](otp_gen_example.png)